HAKAMIQ/Hakamiq.CsoKit/README.md

 * DAX
 * ISO to CSO compression

-Notes:

-* Verification checks CSO structure, not game compatibility.
+Verification checks CSO structure.
+It does not confirm whether a game works in a specific emulator or device.
-* CHD integration is not included in this tool.